 You may also want to consider a personal loan as a way to finance your startup.
 You can obtain a personal loan through a bank, credit union, or one of a growing number of online lenders.
 Rates and terms vary, but some have high annual percentage rates, not to mention origination fees from 1%-5%.

-One lender worth considering is Avant, which accepts applicants with a minimum credit rating of 580 for short-term loans.
-Avant does charge an origination fee but it does not charge penalties for paying a loan off early.
+One lending platform worth considering is Avant, which accepts applicants with a minimum credit rating of 580.
+There is an origination fee but it does not charge fees for paying a loan off early.
 You can apply online and get a response within minutes.
 If the loan is approved, you will sign a contract online, and your money can be in your bank account within 1 – 2 business days.
 See Avant‘s profile for the latest rates and terms.

 Best Small Business Loans